-\emph{ Is it possible to design a consensus protocol that avoids the trade-offs made by HotStuff while still has responsiveness and efficient view change?}
+\emph{ Is it possible to design a consensus protocol that avoids the trade-offs made by HotStuff while still having responsiveness and efficient view change (with rotating primary mechanism)?}

-To answer the above question we designed Fast-HotStuff.
+To answer the above question, we designed Fast-HotStuff.
 Fast-HotStuff is robust against forking attack and has lower latency in comparison to the HotStuff.
 Moreover, similar to the HotStuff, Fast-HotStuff provides efficient view change and responsiveness.

 Forking attack cannot be performed in Fast-HotStuff.
-This is due to the fact that in Fast-HotStuff a primary has to provide a proof that the proposed block is extending the latest block seen by the majority of replicas.
-Based on Figure \ref{fig:Simple-Forking-Example}, the primary of the round $r+3$ has to provide a proof that the parent of its proposing block is the latest block seen by majority of replicas.
+This is because in Fast-HotStuff a primary has to provide proof that the proposed block is extending the latest block seen by the majority of replicas.
+Based on Figure \ref{fig:Simple-Forking-Example}, the primary of the round $r+3$ has to provide a proof that the parent of its proposing block is the latest block seen by the majority of replicas.
 Any replica will not vote for a block unless it satisfies the requirement for the proof of extending the latest block seen by the majority of replicas.
-This prevents Byzantine primaries to propose a block that points to an older block as its parent as done in Figure \ref{fig:Simple-Forking-Example}.
+This prevents Byzantine primaries to propose a block that points to an older block as its parent, as done in Figure \ref{fig:Simple-Forking-Example}.
 As a result, fork formation is avoided.

-Similarly, in the absence of failure after two rounds of communication a replica in Fast-HotStuff commit a block without waiting for the third round.
-The protocol guarantees that if a single replica commits a block other replicas will eventually commit the same block at the same height.
+Similarly, in the absence of failure after two rounds of communication, a replica in Fast-HotStuff commit a block without waiting for the third round.
+The protocol guarantees that if a single replica commits a block, other replicas will eventually commit the same block at the same height.
 This guarantee can be achieved in HotStuff in the absence of failure after three rounds of communication.